Skip to main content

 To date, more than 1,300 Participating Institutions have joined the SMART IRB Agreement, a growing network that includes Clinical and Translational Science Awards (CTSA) hubs and affiliates, universities, academic medical centers, community hospitals, cancer centers, independent IRB organizations, NIH and more.

-- Proposed SMART IRB Reliance Agreement Version 3.0 was posted for an initial review and comment period from November 15, 2023 - February 15, 2024.
-Additional revisions were made in response to community feedback and are now available for a second review period.
+• Proposed SMART IRB Reliance Agreement Version 3.0 was posted for an initial review and comment period from November 15, 2023 - February 15, 2024.
+Additional revisions were made in response to community feedback and available for a second review period from November 13, 2024 – December 13, 2024.
+The SMART IRB Team is reviewing comments received and will notify the community on next steps.

 Training and resources and education to support institutions and investigators